-Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: August 13, 2024
+Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: November 19, 2024

 Types of Mesothelioma Pain

-Many patients with mesothelioma cancer experience one or more types of pain as a symptom of their condition.
+Many patients with mesothelioma experience one or more types of pain as a symptom of their condition.
 Chronic pain that lasts for several months is common.
 The type of pain can change with different treatments or during periods of remission or tumor growth.

 Chest pain is among the most common types of chronic pain people with pleural mesothelioma experience.
 It often occurs in the side of the chest.